supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

 7. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you're waiting, review the [Data flows in Azure Synapse Analytics](https://learn.microsoft.com/azure/synapse-analytics/concepts-data-flow-overview) article in the Azure Synapse Analytics documentation.

-## View source and destination data stores
+## Task 2: View source and destination data stores

 The source data for this exercise is a text file containing product data.
 The destination is a table in a dedicated SQL pool.
 Your goal is to create a pipeline that encapsulates a data flow in which the product data in the file is loaded into the table; inserting new products and updating existing ones.